vanruesc/inline-import/README.md

 ## Use Case

-Instead of loading external files during runtime, you may wish to integrate the raw file contents directly into your JavaScript files during build time.
-This can be achieved using the native ```import``` syntax:
+Instead of loading external files during runtime, you may wish to integrate the raw file contents directly into your JavaScript files before shipping it.
+This tool allows you to use the native ```import``` syntax to include any data:

 ```javascript
 import data from "./data.png";
 ```

-The type of the external file is irrelevant.
+The type of the imported file can be anything.
 You only need to specify a preferred encoding for each file type.

 ## Installation